Chantae McMillan: NCAA

-McMillan then went to the University of Nebraska.
+McMillan then went to the University of Nebraska–Lincoln.
 In summer 2007, she became a competitor in combined events (pentathlon and heptathlon).
-She compiled 4 Big XII Championships and set two school records, graduating as the most accomplished heptathlete in Nebraska Cornhuskers history.
+She compiled 4 Big XII Championships and set two school records, graduating as the most accomplished heptathlete in Nebraska Cornhuskers track and field history.

 McMillan placed fourth in Heptathlon at 2010 NCAA Division I Outdoor Track and Field Championships scoring 5583 points.
 She placed second in the Pentathlon as a senior at the 2011 NCAA Division I Indoor Track and Field Championships behind Brianne Theisen-Eaton.

 Professional

 Chantae McMillan placed third scoring 6003 points at 2011 USA Outdoor Track and Field Championships behind Sharon Day 6058 points and Ryann Krais 6030 points.

 McMillan qualified for the 2012 London Olympics at the U.S. Olympic trials on June 30, 2012.
 She placed third at the trials with a score of 6188 points.
 At the trials, McMillan set personal bests in 100 meter hurdles, 200 meters, shot put, javelin, and 800 meters and achieved the Olympic A standard.
 At the 2012 Olympics, she finished in 28th place.

 On June 20, 2015, McMillan scored 5601 points to place fifth overall in women's heptathlon at the Pan American Combined Events Cup.

-McMillan is one of six athletes to be featured on the 2015 cover of ESPN's famous Body Issue.
+In 2015, McMillan posed nude for ESPN’s The Body Issue magazine and was one of the six athletes to be featured on a cover that year.
+The cover featuring McMillan was nominated for American Society of Magazine Editors’ best cover awards and won the Reader’s Choice Award.
+The cover also won the Best Cover and Reader’s Choice Award for the Best Sports and Fitness category.

-In the 2015-2016 school year, McMillan trained and coached at University of Dayton in preparation for U.S. Olympic trials on July 10, 2016.
+In the 2015–2016 school year, McMillan trained and coached at University of Dayton in preparation for U.S. Olympic trials on July 10, 2016.
 McMillan placed fifth scoring a personal best 6326 points at the U.S. Olympic trials on July 10, 2016.